dotCMS/com.dotcms.filter.urinormalizer/README.md

 This plugin was built against dotCMS 5.2.8 but should work from 5.0 on up.

-To test that the filter is working, attempt to visit this url:
+To test that the filter is working, attempt to visit this url (note the two // after the hostname).

 https://{yoursite}//html/portlet/ext/files/edit_text_inc.jsp